radareorg/radare2-book/introduction/basic_debugger_session.md

     $ r2 -d /bin/ls

 The debugger will fork and load the `ls` program in memory stopping the execution in the `ld.so`, so don't expect to see the entrypoint or the mapped libraries at this point.
-To change this you can define a new 'break entry point' adding `e dbg.bep=entry` or `dbg.bep=main` to your .radarerc.
+To change this you can define a new 'break entry point' adding `e dbg.bep=entry` or `dbg.bep=main` to your `~/.radare2rc`.

 But take care on this, because some malware or programs can execute code before the main.